Cape Breton-Style Deviled Eggs

 Ingredient Notes

-- Chives (optional): I like how they add color and a bit of brightness to the finished eggs.
+- Chives (optional): I like how they add colour and a bit of brightness to the finished eggs.

 - Dijon Mustard: Gives the filling a slight tang and a bit of sharpness.